brandur/sorg/content/drafts/rust-web.md

 ## Middleware (#middleware)

-`actix-web` supports middleware as well.
-Here's one that initializes a per-request logger and installs it into the request's `extensions` (a collection of request state that will live for as long as the request does):
+Like web frameworks across many languages, `actix-web` supports middleware.
+Here's a simple one that initializes a per-request logger and installs it into the request's `extensions` (a collection of request state that will live for as long as the request does):

 ``` rust
 pub mod log_initializer {